yashoss/painting_car/README.md

 ## Setup:

-The care will have 5 sensors:
+The car will have 5 sensors:
 * 1 sensor on the front to detect how far from the edge of the wall the car is.
 * 2 sensors on either side of the car to measure it's distance from the bottom edge.
 * 2 sensors on either side of the car to detect whether paint along it's edge is dry.